cheshire-cat-ai/docs/mkdocs/index.md

 ## Get started now!

-For a quick onboarding we suggest you this learning journey:
+For a quick onboarding, we suggest this learning journey to you:

-1. Start by reading `Quickstart -> Introduction`, this is an overview to the main concepts behind the Cat
+1. Start by reading `Quickstart -> Introduction`.
+This is an overview of the main concepts behind the Cat.

-2. Next, continue with the subsequent steps under `Quickstart`, these are hands-on tutorials, you will have the first contact using the Cat, you will discover how to install, configure, interact, write you first useful `Tool` and setup `Hooks`
+2. Next, continue with the subsequent steps under `Quickstart`.
+These are hands-on tutorials.
+You will have the first contact using the Cat and you will discover how to install, configure, interact, write your first useful `Tool` and setup `Hooks`.

-3. Further enhance your understanding of the Cat with the `How the Cat works`, this sections delves into deeper concepts, if you are new to LLM AI concepts, such as `Prompts` and `Language model chains`, we recommend checking out the `LLM Concepts` before reading this section
+3. Further, enhance your understanding of the Cat with the `How the Cat works`.
+This section delves into deeper concepts.
+If you are new to LLM AI concepts, e.g. `Prompts` and `Language model chains`, we recommend checking out the `LLM Concepts` before reading this section.

-4. Last but not least, in the `Developers` section, you can find all the necessary Cat references
+4. Last but not least, in the `Developers` section, you can find all the necessary Cat references.

 Now, go and create your first invaluable Cat-powered product!